kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 I've been thinking about this thing I'm calling the AI prisoner's dilemma.
 The tech industry can't make up its mind about AI: one month AI's going to save us all, the next it's going to destroy everything.
-Beneath all the hot takes, there's this weird structural problem: we might be racing toward something none of us actually want.
+Beneath all the hot takes, there's a weird structural problem: we might be racing toward something none of us actually want.

 Here's the dilemma: If we _avoid_ using AI, we might miss out on productivity